bh2005/CMK-Checks/extremecloudiq/pull scripts/DRAFT_README_GET_CLIENT_LIST.md

 * `all_clients.json`: Client list in JSON format.
 * `all_clients.csv`: Client list in CSV format.

-## Integration into CMK-Checks

-1. Place the script and output files in the appropriate CMK-Checks directory.
-2. Configure a CMK-Check to run the script periodically.
-3. Use the output files (`all_clients.json` or `all_clients.csv`) as a data source for your CMK-Checks.

 ## License

 This script is licensed under the GNU General Public License v2.